giladsar/ML---Final-Assignment/README.md

 2. Ensure that `Tinder_Data_v3_Clean_Edition.csv` is present in the working directory.

-3. Open the R script (`ML_FINAL.qmd`) and run it.
+3. Open the R script (`ML_FINAL.R`) and run it.
 This will generate the models and save figures used in the report.

 4. Open `ML_FINAL.docx` for the full write‑up of methods and results.